-So if your dog already has health concerns like obesity or diabetes, then you should avoid giving them these extra sugars and calories.
+So if your dog is overweight, then you should avoid giving them these extra sugars and calories.

-Another main issue with tangerines is fiber.
-These fruits contain a large amount of fiber that is really helpful for the long digestive tracts of a lot of animals like herbivores, but not dogs.
+Tangerines also contain a large amount of fiber.
+This is really helpful for the long digestive tracts of a lot of animals like herbivores, but not for dogs.

-Dogs are in essence carnivores.
+Dogs are carnivores.
 They have a relatively short digestive tract.
 If food moves too quickly due to excessive fiber, vital nutrients may not be extracted.

 It’s true that dogs fed a relatively low fat dry food may need a small amount of dietary fiber, but this is included in any reputable dry dog food.